 If you did not have a requirement for different levels of access multiple users would see a form offering various options, here is an example where this particular user is not an adminstrator, so the administration options are disabled for this user.

 Whereas, the overall administration user would have access to all the tasks, and the Administrator would be trained by me to be fully conversant with the operation of the entire system.

 Mike Russell, Director, Air Heating Southern Ltd. said "After showing Dennis our current database he made some excellent suggestions on how he could improve it."

 Customised Menu System

-I always provide a customised menu system in databases I develop, this ensures that users can only undertake tasks as
+I always provide a customised menu system in databases I develop, some Access Database Developers do not.
+This ensures that users can only undertake tasks as

 intended and not corrupt the database by wandering into areas they do not fully understand, as an example, here is a normal Access Menu